theiiienrique/theiiienrique.github.io/docs/contact-form.md

 <Step>

 Copy the code from Formspree.
-It should resemble the following code snippet, with your actual form endpoint in the `<YOUR_FORM_ENDPOINT>` part:
+It should resemble the following code snippet, with your actual form ID in the `<YOUR_FORM_ID>` part:

 ```js
 // Make sure to run npm install @formspree/react